 Glidden announced Vining Ivy (PPG1148-6) as their color of the year.
 This teal is described by Glidden as a “bluish-greenish-something-in-betweenish” color.
 It takes green, a calming color of nature, and injects a jewel tone blue into it.
 It is reminiscent of Oceanside, the 2018 Color of the Year from Sherwin Williams.

 OUR TAKE: We love many of the colors in this palette.
 While Vining Ivy may be too intense for many rooms, overall these colors really play well together.
 Like the Sherwin Williams collection, we can see vintage and modern pieces working within this scheme.
 Glidden also has a fun Trends Quiz that will present a palette to you based on your answers to various questions.
 See more on this entire palette on their Trends page.

 Valspar is not identifying one color, but instead is offering 12 Colors of the Year – “composed of comfort, acceptance and joy – not a temporary solution but a lasting change.”
 Their website continues, “Valspar color experts have thoughtfully matched each color to a specific facet or emotion of life, all relating to what people may find helpful to complement their space.
 Homeowners are prioritizing areas of the home with paint to update their well-used spaces.
 By turning to nature-inspired design, this year’s collection is all about finding new comfort, embracing a flexible lifestyle, rediscovering joy and leaning into the growing DIY movement.”

-We are eager to see what Benjamin Moore, Behr, Pantone, and others name as their Color of the Year.
-Stay tuned for more and if you are thinking of selling your home soon, you may want to consider freshening up the paint.
+If you are thinking of selling your home soon, you may want to consider freshening up the paint.
 Neutrals work best when selling, but we can help you with a pre-consultation, because every home is unique.
 Will any of these colors make the cut?
 Contact us today with questions.